-In connection with the introduction of the Start Up program and the Step Up program, the Agency added another down payment and closing cost loan option, the Monthly Payment Loan.
+In connection with both the Start Up Program and the Step Up Program, the Agency added another down payment and closing cost loan option, the Monthly Payment Loan.
 A Monthly Payment Loan is a junior lien loan made by the Agency.
-The interest-bearing, amortizing loan has a ten-year term with an interest rate equal to the interest rate of the applicable first mortgage.
-Borrowers can receive a Monthly Payment Loan in an amount up to \$17,000.
+The interest-bearing, amortizing loan has a ten-year term with an interest rate equal to the interest rate of the applicable first mortgage loan.
+Borrowers can receive a Monthly Payment Loan in an amount up to \$18,000.